 Un-crated Pets Commuter fare books, containing 20 tickets with no expiration date, will be sold between any of the above-named points for $80

 Adult fares: Fares published are adult fares, applying to all passengers who have reached or passed their 18th birthday.

-Children's fares: Children between 6 and 18 years of age, will be charged 50%.
+Youth fares: Children between 6 and 18 years of age, will be charged 50%.

-Toddler/Infant/Pet fares: Children to 6 years of age and all pets, will be charged 17%.
+Child/Pet fares: Infant up to 6 years of age will be charged 12.5%.

-Ticket limitation: One-way tickets have no expiration date.
+Ticket limitations: One-way tickets have no expiration date.

+Annual passes are valid for one-year from the date of purchase.

 Ticket redemption: Tickets are redeemable at the Island Office during normal business hours; there is no limitation on time.

 Schedule maintenance: The carrier will not be liable for delays caused by accidents, breakdowns, storms, or other conditions beyond its control.
-Though every effort will be made to meet the published time schedule, the carrier makes no guarantee to arrive at, or depart from, any point at a specific time.
+Every effort will be made to meet the published time schedule, the carrier makes no guarantee to arrive at, or depart from, any point at a specific time.

-Objectionable passengers: The company reserves the right to refuse to transport persons under the influence of drugs or liquor, or who are incapable of taking care of themselves, or whose condition, conduct, or behavior may be objectionable to other passengers.
+Objectionable passengers: The Company reserves the right to refuse to transport persons under the influence of drugs or liquor, or people who are incapable of taking care of them, or whose condition, conduct, or behavior may be objectionable to other passengers.

-Baggage rules and charges: Hand baggage not exceeding 50 pounds for each adult fare and not exceeding 25 pounds on each child's fare will be carried free.
+Baggage rules and charges: Free carriage of hand baggage weighing less than 50 pounds per adult and 25 pounds per child.
+There is no additional fee for excess baggage, however excess baggage may be refused passage if the ferry is full and that excess baggage places the vessel in an overweight condition

 Animals: Dogs, cats, and other animals or birds will be carried under the following conditions:

-Pets will only be transported when on leash and muzzled or when carried in approved pet carriers, and only on the upper decks at the following rate: $3.00 (crated) and $6.00 (uncrated) one way.
+Pets must be on a leash and muzzled, or carried in approved pet carrier.
+Un-caged pets are only allowed on the upper decks at the following rate: $3.00 (crated) and $6.00 (uncrated) one-way.
+Caged Pets may ride in the luggage compartment or on the floor at the owners feet at the following rate: $2.00.
+Only Hat Island Owners are permitted to bring animals onto the Hat Island Ferry.
 Owners are responsible for cleaning up after any mess made by their pet.

-Exception: Dogs traveling with sight or hearing-impaired passengers will be carried free of charge.
-The dogs will not be permitted to occupy a seat, but must lie or stand at the feet of the passenger.
+Exception: Service Animals traveling with sight or hearing-impaired passengers will be carried free of charge.
+They will not be permitted to occupy a seat, but must lie or stand at the feet of the passenger.

 The captain has final authority to determine what cargo may be carried on the vessel.

-The captain has the final authority to determine if the weather is safe for running the Hat Express.
+The captain has the final authority to determine if the weather is safe for running the Hat Express ferry.

-No building materials may be carried on the Hat Express except (in certain circumstances, those for Community maintenance work.)
+No building materials may be carried on the Hat Express ferry except (in certain circumstances, those for Community maintenance work.)

 No flammable materials on the Hat Express, including lawn mowers and gas cans.